-On Monday, June 22, with apparent satisfaction, President Obama signed the 2009 Family Smoking Prevention and Tobacco Control Act (FSPTCA), a law that gives the U.S. Food and Drug Administration (FDA) regulatory authority over tobacco products.
+On June 22, President Obama signed the Family Smoking Prevention and Tobacco Control Act (FSPTCA), a law that gives the U.S. Food and Drug Administration (FDA) regulatory authority over tobacco products.
 The law requires the FDA to develop a new tobacco-regulation center with all related costs to be covered by fees paid by the industry.
-Among other things, the FDA will regulate nicotine content, which cannot be increased, ban flavored cigarette sales (except for menthol-flavored products), and regulate marketing practices, eliminating the use of such words as “light” or “low tar” unless it can be shown empirically to be associated with products that provide health benefits.
+Among other things, the FDA will regulate nicotine content, which cannot be increased, ban flavored cigarette sales (except for menthol-flavored products), and regulate marketing practices, eliminating the use of such words as “light” or “low tar” unless it can be shown empirically that the words are associated with products that provide health benefits.

 WARNING: Cigarettes are addictive.
 WARNING: Tobacco smoke can harm your children.
 WARNING: Cigarettes cause fatal lung disease.
 WARNING: Cigarettes cause cancer.
 WARNING: Cigarettes cause strokes and heart disease.
 WARNING: Smoking during pregnancy can harm your baby.
 WARNING: Smoking can kill you.
 WARNING: Tobacco smoke causes fatal lung disease in nonsmokers.
 WARNING: Quitting smoking now greatly reduces serious risks to your health.

 As dramatic as this all seems, this extension of FDA powers received a somewhat mixed response from the medical and health-advocate communities.

 John Cohn, a lung-disease specialist at Thomas Jefferson University Hospital in Philadelphia said, “It’s sort of like asking the police commissioner to regulate prostitution.”
 Perhaps Cohn anticipates agency capture of the sort typically seen in Washington.